 Here I am pointing out the reason for all the effort and the stickiness and the gloves: Jackfruit is a source of natural latex.
 We had to stop and coat things in olive oil.
 (Knives would prove impossible to clean.)

 And for the next 2 hours I dissected that jackfruit.
 Extracting fruit pods, seeds, and, lots of unwanted latex.

-The fruit is chewy and not very juicy but tastes exactly like juicy fruit gum.
-It’s very sweet and overpowering.
+The fruit is chewy and not very juicy but tastes exactly like Juicy Fruit Gum.
+It’s very sweet, a bit perfumey, and rather intense and overpowering.
 I ended up freezing most of it and now it’s promised to my friend Paul (the inspiration for Tunstell) who is going to try to turn it into a booze of some kind.

 I boiled the seeds to see what they tasted like: Basically dry chestnuts.